taubenangriff/ChordService/README.md

 ﻿# ChordService

-A small and lightweight API to generate Chord data using Roman Numerals.
+A small and lightweight API to generate Chord data and sound examples using Roman Numerals.

 Chords are generated in midi note representation, which means each integer is a note in 12-tone-equal temperament and middle C equals a transposition of 60.

-So, here is the API call for a C5 major chord.

 # API definition